v20100v/6i-Jekyll/README.md

 <u>To install :</u>

-1. Add the following into your Gemfile : `gem "6i-theme-jekyll"`
+1. Add the following into your Gemfile : `gem "6i-jekyll"`
 2. Fetch and update bundled gems by running : `bundle install`
-3. Set the theme in your project's Jekyll `_config.yml` with : `theme: minimal-mistakes-jekyll`
+3. Set the theme in your project's Jekyll `_config.yml` with : `theme: 6i-jekyll`
-4. Then install front-end and development tools dependencies in Node.js ecosystem : `yarn install`.
+4. Then install development tools dependencies in Node.js ecosystem : `yarn install`.
 This dependencies are described in `package.json`, and install in `node_modules` folder.

 <u>To update :</u>